 - 20. Each Prevent-related serious incident report received by the OfS is reviewed and managed on a case-by-case basis.
 A flowchart illustrating this process can be found at Annex B. - 21.
 If a provider notifies the OfS of a Prevent-related serious incident, or we receive a third party report, the steps detailed in paragraphs 20 and 22 to 30 will apply.
 Providers should note that this is not an exhaustive or sequential list. - 22.
-A named member of the OfS Prevent team will be assigned as a point of contact to a provider when a Prevent-related serious incident is reported.
+A named member of the OfS Prevent Team will be assigned as a point of contact to a provider when a Prevent-related serious incident is reported.
 They will discuss the incident in greater detail with the affected provider to ensure we have an accurate understanding of the circumstances and response at an early stage.
 Providers may wish to consider the areas highlighted in Table 1 in preparation for this discussion. - 23.
 Where necessary and appropriate, we will work with Prevent partners to better understand the incident.
 This may involve sharing sensitive information with key partners on a need-to-know basis to inform and corroborate the OfS's understanding of provider risk and to enable the efficient performance of the OfS Prevent monitoring function.
 This will rely on formalised, well defined and streamlined information-sharing mechanisms and supportive structures, in accordance with legislation and wider OfS considerations. - 24.
 We will clearly communicate the following to the provider in writing: - any other formal reporting requirements including timescales for actions - any action that we deem necessary for it to take to mitigate the risk of similar incidents. - 25.
 It may not be possible to conclude an assessment fully at the point of notification as, for example, a provider may need to conduct internal or independent reviews, or may need to allow for criminal investigation.
 Where it is not possible to make a full assessment, a provider will need to communicate when it will be able to do so and commit fully to providing the required information. - 26.
 Once we have gathered the necessary information, we will review the incident and take a judgement regarding the appropriateness of the response.
 The response to an incident may, for example, demonstrate that effective governance and reporting structures are in place and that policies and procedures are being followed actively, or may identify concerns that a provider is failing to comply with the statutory guidance. - 27.
-It may be necessary to escalate an incident to senior managers at the institution, for example to the chair of the board of governors or to the proprietor, or with Prevent partners (such as the DfE), if a provider fails to address or resolve concerns sufficiently.
-Further information regarding our risk-based approach, non-compliance process and escalatory steps under the monitoring framework can be found at paragraphs 86 to 94, in OfS 2018.35.
+It may be necessary to escalate an incident to senior managers at the institution, for example to the chair of the board of governors or to the proprietor, or with Prevent partners, for example the DfE, if a provider fails to address or resolve concerns sufficiently.